marcangelo1/Discord-Documentation/docs/Task2.md

 <figure markdown="span">
   ![](Assets/Task2 Assets/Bot Token1.png){ width="700" }
 </figure>
 !!!
-Note "Token Visibility"
+Note "Token visibility"
     For security reasons, your token is only visible upon creation.
 To get a new token, use the **"Regenerate"** button.
 !!!
-Warning "Protect Your Bot Token!"
+Warning "Protect your bot token!"
     - **Never share your token!** It's like your bot's password.
     - **Token Leaked?** Click **"Regenerate"**  immediately to create a new, secure token.
     - **Update Your Code:** Ensure your bot uses the new token to function correctly.